Smoking & Your Heart

 A smoker has a 70 percent higher chance of dying from blocked arteries than a nonsmokers.
 Put another way, cigarettes are to blame for about one in four deaths from heart disease.

-February is American Heart Month, making it a good time to consider how smoking might be harming you or a loved one.
+Now is a good time to consider how smoking might be harming you or a loved one, and time to make an effort to quit.

 1. How does smoking hurt my heart?